Transitional Conditional Independence: Applications to Statistical Theory

 \subsection{Reparameterizing Transitional Random Variables}

-We want to generalize two somewhat related folklore results from random variables to transitional random variables:
+We want to generalize two somewhat related well-known results, see \cite{Cen82}, from random variables to transitional random variables:

 1.)
-Since the paper \cite{Dar53} it was developed that for a real-values random variable $X$ that has a continuous cumulative distribution function $F$ and quantile function $R=F^{-1}$ that $E:=F(X)$ is uniformly distributed on $[0,1]$ and $R(E) = X$ a.s.
+Since the paper \cite{Dar53} it was developed that for a real-valued random variable $X$ that has a continuous cumulative distribution function $F$ and quantile function $R=F^{-1}$ that $E:=F(X)$ is uniformly distributed on $[0,1]$ and $R(E) = X$ a.s.

 2.)
 It is known that for random variables $X$ and $Z$ with a well-behaved joint distribution $\Pk(X,Z)$ there exists a random variable $E$ that is independent of $Z$ and a measurable map $g$ such that $X=g(E,Z)$ a.s.